 - Transferable lifetime warranty!

-Cons: They are adding the tariffs to their prices, so get ready to pay and extra 30’ish percent.
-And the downtube still looks pretty big and like an eMTB.
+- They are adding the tariffs to their prices, so get ready to pay and extra 30’ish percent.

 🦍 Ibis Oso 1.1